 • a conversion exam is taken and passed during the week before the official start of classes is written and passed in the succeeding year.

 Students who meet the abovementioned conditions will register for Financial Accounting 278 in their second year of study.

 Students who do not qualify to register for the BAcc programme in terms of the abovementioned arrangement are allowed to convert to BAcc on the basis of merit at the end of their first year on condition that they comply with the following:

 - The student must be registered for the BCom (Financial Accounting) or BCom (Management Accounting) degree in the first year.
 (Students who do not meet the admission requirements for BCom (Financial Accounting) or BCom (Management Accounting) at initial registration will, under no circumstances, be permitted to follow this conversion route).

 - All subjects the student is registered for in the first year must be passed.

 • A written application for conversion must be submitted to the School of Accountancy at the end of the first year.

 •The student must successfully complete the procedure for converting to Financial Accounting 178 as explained above.

 A maximum of 50 students per year are allowed to convert to BAcc as described above.

 It is open to any student who has originally registered as student at the SU and complied with the formal admission requirements for BAcc as set out in Part 10 of the Calendar, but for whatever reason registered for another degree programme, to convert to BAcc.
 If Financial Accounting 188 was offered and passed in a previous year as part of the degree programme, the student can obtain direct admission to Financial Accounting 278 by successfully completing the conversion process to Financial Accounting 178 described above.
-Students in this category are advised to discuss the conversion with one of the joint-coordinators: BAcc (Prof. K van Schalkwyk or Prof. SPJ von Wielligh) as soon as possible.
+Students in this category are advised to discuss the conversion with one of the joint-programme leaders: BAcc (Prof. K van Schalkwyk or Prof. SPJ von Wielligh) as soon as possible.

 Language of instruction